mernst/basic-stats/README.md

 The application's GUI will show up.

 For Windows, use `gradlew.bat` instead of `./gradlew`.

+#### Program features:
+* Displays (at the bottom of the screen) a set of entered numbers.
+* Computes the mean of the set of numbers.
+* Computes the median of the set of numbers.
+* Computes the mode of the set of numbers.

 #### How to build Basic Statistics and run its tests from the terminal: